prassaschr/LNS2Telegram/README.md

 2. Download and save the file "cmd" to "C:/"

-3. Follow the steps below to configure a Schedule Task.
+3. Import the XML to Schedule Task.

+4. Change User and relogin to test it.